Smart Libraries Advisory Board

 Paola Gianturco is an author and photographer who has documented women’s lives in 60 countries.

-She has had five books published and is a grandmother.
+She has had six books published and is a grandmother.
 (Click here for Paola’s website).

 Paola presented a TED TALK in Dubai in May of 2014.